 Curious about non-US-based companies that are making a mark online?
 The shortlist of big players (with impressive ecommerce numbers to back it up) includes Alibaba, Rakuten, and Ikea.

-Alibaba is a China-based retailer with more than $109 billion annually online.
+Alibaba is a China-based retailer with more than $126.49 billion annual turnover.
 This online platform is the largest business marketplace in the whole world.
 They own Alibaba.com and AliExpress.
 We’re talking millions (hundreds of millions) of users and businesses.
 It is one of the biggest online retailers in the whole world!

 Ikea has been around since 1943, making it one of the longest-running companies on our list.
 Founded in Sweden by Ingvar Kamprad at 17, Ikea has claimed its place in retail as a seller of household items like kitchen supplies, appliances, furniture, and decor.
 Online sales have made an impressive mark in addition to the traditional warehouses, surpassing more than $6 billion.